serra/bball/site/2012/11/07/which_statistics_to_look_at_this_early_in_the_season.rst

-Which statistics to look at this early in the season
+Which statistics to look at early in the season
 ====================================================

 With the DBL season just underway at about six games per team,